EichanInIt/Traffic_Violation_Dashboard/README.md

 - Long-term enforcement trend analysis

-### Adding New Visualizations
-1. Create a new chart module in `charts/`
-2. Export the chart function following the existing pattern
-3. Import and integrate into the main application files
-4. Update the filtering logic if needed

 ### Data Integration
 - CSV files should follow the established column naming convention
 - New data sources require updates to the parsing logic in `data.js`
-- Geographic data must match Australian Bureau of Statistics codes

 ## License